 Passport Photos

-While it’s acceptable to take your own photo, there are many guidelines for how they (and you) should look.
-If your photo is not accepted, you will have to get it redone.
-If you have a trip coming up, this may be wasted time that you simply don’t have.
+While it’s perfectly acceptable to take your own photo, there are many guidelines for how they (and you) should look.
+And, unfortunately, if your photo is not accepted, you will have to get it redone.
+Not only will this cost frustration, it also costs you precious time that you may not have.
+I

 That’s why companies, like Passport Photo Online, give you tips on how to look, photo size, lighting restrictions, and more.
 For those of us with a baby, there’s additional suggestions for how to take their photo, so it’s acceptable to be used for passports.